 Why it matters

-• The incident raises questions about the responsibilities of public figures in addressing violence and the potential consequences of inflammatory speech.
+• The incident has reignited national discussions on the responsibilities of public figures in addressing violence.

 What’s next